Vetlanda Speedway: 1967 to 1985

 They raced in the highest division of Swedish speedway for the first time in 1967, following their promotion after they won the second division in 1966.
 In their maiden season in the top league they finished runner-up to Getingarna, a feat they repeated again the next two seasons in 1969 and 1970.
 The main riders during the successful period included Bo Josefsson, Conny Samuelsson, Bo Wirebrand and Gunnar Malmqvist.

 The club were relegated in 1974 but bounced straight back after winning the second division again in 1975.
-The following season the club finally won their long awaited Swedish Speedway Team Championship and the underwent a golden period of success.
-They won the silver medal (2nd in the league) for three consecutive years from 1977 to 1979 and then they won their second Championship in 1980.
-Second place finishes, in 1981 and 1982, were followed by another Championships (now called the Elitserien) in 1983.
+The following season the club finally won their long awaited Swedish Speedway Team Championship and then underwent a silver period of success.
+They won the silver medal (2nd in the league) for eight consecutive years from 1977 to 1984.
 Riders such as Lars-Åke Andersson, Christer Löfqvist, Conny Ivarsson and Börje Klingberg, helped the club achieve the success.

 1986 to 1999

 In 1986, the name Njudungarna was dropped in favour of Vetlanda and the success continued.
 Jan Andersson, Kenneth Nyström and Claes Ivarsson were signed and the team won another two championships in 1986 and 1987.
 Hans Nielsen signed for the club in 1990 and topped the league averages.
 The club continued to compete in the Elitserien until the end of 1999.
+The Njudungarna name was revived in 1992 for the Vetlanda 'B' team.